Skua

 Who should book

-Skua works leading for food-forward diners who want a serious small-plates meal at a price that doesn't require a special occasion.
+Skua works well for food-forward diners who want a serious small-plates meal at a price that doesn't require a special occasion.
 The ££ price range, combined with back-to-back Michelin recognition, makes it the right answer for anyone asking where to eat well in Edinburgh without committing to the higher spend of a ££££ room.
-It also works well for solo diners and pairs , the intimate basement format and bar seating options suit small parties.
+It also works well for solo diners and pairs, the intimate basement format and bar seating options suit small parties.
 Larger groups should consider whether the room's compact size works for them before booking.

 For context on Edinburgh dining more broadly, see our full Edinburgh restaurants guide.
-If you're planning around a stay, our Edinburgh hotels guide covers where to sleep, and the bars guide covers where to drink afterwards.
+If you're planning around a stay, our Edinburgh hotels guide covers where to sleep, the bars guide covers where to drink afterwards.
 Skua fits naturally into an Edinburgh night that also takes in venues like eleanore, Spry, or The Little Chartroom across the week.

 Practical details